sambatriste/netty-wiki-translation/Related-projects.md

 * [Apache James Server](http://james.apache.org/server) is a modular e-mail server platform that integrates SMTP, POP3, IMAP, and NNTP.
 * [Arquillian](http://www.jboss.org/arquillian.html) is an innovative in-container testing platform for the JVM
 * [Async HTTP Client](https://github.com/AsyncHttpClient/async-http-client) is a simple-to-use library that allows you to execute HTTP requests and process the HTTP responses asynchronously.
+* [BungeeCord](http://www.spigotmc.org/threads/392/) is the de facto proxy solution for combining multiple Minecraft servers into a cloud / hub system.
 * [Elastic Search](http://www.elasticsearch.org) is a distributed RESTful search engine built on top of Lucene.
 * [Eucalyptus](http://open.eucalyptus.com) is a software infrastructure for implementing on-premise cloud computing using an organization's own IT infrastructure, without modification, special-purpose hardware or reconfiguration.
 * [Forest](https://github.com/le-moulin-studio/forest) is a general purpose friend-to-friend platform.